lacps/lacps.github.io/_posts/2019-02-20-csuf-greenhouse.md

 800 N State College Blvd
 Fullerton, California 92831](https://www.openstreetmap.org/?mlat=33.87945&mlon=-117.88696#map=18/33.87945/-117.88696&layers=N)

 The BGC is located just west of McCarthy Hall.
 The entrance is near the middle of the east perimeter wall.
-See the [CSUF campus map](http://www.fullerton.edu/campusmap/).
+See the [CSUF campus map](http://www.fullerton.edu/campusmap/) or the pin on the [OpenStreetMap](https://www.openstreetmap.org/?mlat=33.87945&mlon=-117.88696#map=18/33.87945/-117.88696&layers=N) map above.

 The greenhouses are north of entrance 2.